seankross/the-unix-workbench/02-Getting-Unix.Rmd

 # Getting Unix

+> An indispensible thing never has much value. - Russian proverb

 ## Mac & Ubuntu Users

 If you're using a Mac or you're using the Ubuntu operating system find a